Pros and Cons of replacing a kitchen rather than repairing it

 -

-- If the room is undergoing structural change and the shape and size of your worktops will no longer fit.
+- If the room is undergoing structural change, the shape and size of your worktops will no longer fit.
 Even the most lovely quartz can’t change size, although you may be able to re-use parts of it if you have a match for the rest of the room.

 When to repair: